Please enable JavaScript to view AGENSTAB properly.

 Engineering Publication v1.1 // SIT ARCHITECTURE

-DOM Pruning and Semantic Intent Extraction within V8 Isolates
+DOM Pruning and Semantic Intent Extraction within Chromium sandboxes

 AUTHOR: AGENSTAB ENGINEERING